-The PEO included in the table above for each of 2023, 2021, and 2020 can be found in the Company's 2023 Proxy Statement.
+(2) The table below sets forth adjustments made to our PEO's and each of our non-PEO NEOs' total compensation reported in the Summary Compensation Table for the year ended 2023 to determine compensation actually paid.
+Adjustments utilized in 2022, 2021, and 2020 can be found in the Company's 2023 Proxy Statement.

-202 3 PEO Average Non-PEO NEOs Summary Compensation Table Total 14,624,532 4,218,658 Deduction for Summary Compensation Table Total for Stock Awards (10,562,602) (2,612,040) Increase based on Value of Current Year Awards Outstanding and Unvested at Year End ^(a) 11,980,655 2,700,411 Increase based on Value of Current Year Awards that Vested in Current Year ^(a) 8,170 Change in Value from Prior Fiscal Year End for Prior Year Awards Outstanding and Unvested at Year End(a) 9,116,076 2,152,350 Change in Value from Prior Fiscal Year End to Vesting Date for Prior Year Awards that Vested in Current Year ^(a) 12,598,473 2,714,387 Compensation Actually Paid 37,757,134 9,181,936 disclosed at the time of grant.
+202 3 PEO Average Non-PEO NEOs Summary Compensation Table Total 14,624,532 4,218,658 Deduction for Summary Compensation Table Total for Stock Awards (10,562,602) (2,612,040) Increase based on Value of Current Year Awards Outstanding and Unvested at Year End ^(a) 11,980,655 2,700,411 Increase based on Value of Current Year Awards that Vested in Current Year ^(a) 8,170 Change in Value from Prior Fiscal Year End for Prior Year Awards Outstanding and Unvested at Year End ^(a) 9,116,076 2,152,350 Change in Value from Prior Fiscal Year End to Vesting Date for Prior Year Awards that Vested in Current Year ^(a) 12,598,473 2,714,387 Compensation Actually Paid 37,757,134 9,181,936

-(iii) The fair value of equity award adjustments for each applicable year were calculated in accordance with FASB ASC 718, and the valuation assumptions used to calculate fair values did not materially differ from those
+(a) The fair value of equity award adjustments for each applicable year were calculated in accordance with FASB ASC 718, and the valuation assumptions used to calculate fair values did not materially differ from those

-Reflects the average total compensation of our non-PEO NEOs, as calculated in the Summary Compensation Table for each of the years shown.
-Our non-PEO NEOs included in the table above are the following individuals: for 2023, Jayshree Desai, Redgie Probst, Derrick Jensen, Gerald A. (BJ) Ducey, Jr. and Paul Gregory; for 2022, Jayshree Desai, Paul Gregory, Redgie Probst and Donald Wayne.

-Derrick Jensen, Paul Gregory, Redgie Probst and Donald Wayne.
+O'Reflects the average total compensation of our non-PEO NEOs, as calculated in the Summary Compensation Table for each of the years shown.
+Our non-PEO NEOs included in the table above are the following individuals: for 2023, Jayshree Desai, Redgie Probst, Derrick Jensen, Gerald A. (BJ) Ducey, Jr. and Paul Gregory; for 2022, Jayshree Desai, Paul Gregory, Redgie Probst and Derrick Jensen; and for 2021 and 2020, Derrick Jensen, Paul Gregory, Redgie Probst and Donald Wayne.

 - (4) The Company's peer group for purposes of Item 201(e)(ii) of Regulation S-K was utilized for purposes of calculating peer group TSR.
-Such peer group includes: AECOM, Dycom Industries, Inc., EMCOR Group Inc., Fluor Corporation, Jacobs Solutions Inc., KBR, Inc., MasTec, Inc., MYR Group Inc. and Primoris crossessor purposes Corporation.
+Such peer group includes: AECOM, Dycom Industries, Inc., EMCOR Group Inc., Fluor Corporation, Jacobs Solutions Inc., KBR, Inc., MasTec, Inc., MYR Group Inc. and Primoris Services Corporation.
 In accordance with applicable SEC rules, peer group TSR was calculated on a market capitalization weighted basis according to the respective issuers' stock market capitalization at the beginning of each period for which a return is indicated.
 TSR for both the Company and the peer group is based on an initial \$100 investment, measured on a cumulative basis from the market close on December 31, 2019, through and including the end of the fiscal year for which TSR is being presented in the table, and assumes that all dividends, if any, were reinvested. - any, were reinvested.